AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 who died before the advent of our Lord were released from bondage, and that any who died after his advent would suffer endless woe?

-Eusebius says: \"Christ, caring for the salvation of all...opened a way of return to life for the dead bound in the chains of death.\"
+Eusebius says: "Christ, caring for the salvation of all...opened a way of return to life for the dead bound in the chains of death."

-Athanasius: \"The devil...cast out of Hades, sees all the fettered beings led forth by the courage of the Savior.\"[^150]
+Athanasius: "The devil...cast out of Hades, sees all the fettered beings led forth by the courage of the Savior."[^150]

-Origen on 1 Kings 28:32: \"Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ.\"
+Origen on 1 Kings 28:32: "Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ."

-Didymus observes \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion he alone (Satan) was injured, who lost all the captives he was keeping.\"
+Didymus observes "In the liberation of all no one remains a captive; at the time of the Lord's passion he alone (Satan) was injured, who lost all the captives he was keeping."

 Cyril of Alexandria: "And wandering down even to Hades he has emptied the dark, secret, invisible treasuries."